hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 The Kasten dashboard will be available at: `http://127.0.0.1:8080/k10/#/`
 ```

-T﻿he Kasten K10 will be installed to the the namespace *kasten-io* in cluster.
+T﻿he Kasten K10 will be installed to the namespace *kasten-io* in the cluster.
+To validate the installation, typing the following command to watch for the status of all Pods.
 Helm installs a list of Pods to the namespace.
-It takes a while before all those Pods start and running.
-Typing the following command to keep checking Pod states to be sure they are all in running status:
+It takes a while before all those Pods start running.

 ```markdown
 $ k get pods -n kasten-io -w